webminz/mt-lecture/README.md

 ## Update Feb.
 24th 2020

 Some example solutions are now availbel under `/exercises/solutions`.
-Thanks to @Time Kräuter for letting me publish his solution as well.
+Thanks to @Tim Kräuter for letting me publish his solution as well.